How to Install Telegram on Linux Mint

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command checks if Flathub is already added as a remote repository, and if not, it adds Flathub as a source for Flatpak applications.
+This command checks if Flathub has already been added as a remote repository.
+If not, it adds Flathub as a source for Flatpak applications.

 Now run the installation using the following flatpak command: